- What types of shares are available from Waltham Fields Community Farm?

 Our pick-up schedule generally doesn't change (vegetables don’t take a vacation!), but on occasion, we will shift the schedule to accommodate major holidays.
 If we need to change the pick-up schedule, we will provide advance notice through our CSA newsletters and signage at the distribution barn.

 We encourage you to share the harvest and make arrangements with friends to pick up your share while you are gone.
 You do not need to let the distribution coordinator or farm staff know that someone else will be picking up your share; just make sure that whoever will pick up your share checks in with the distribution coordinator under your name during your designated week.

 Most vegetables are picked and made available to shareholders in the distribution barn.
 A few crops, such as peas, beans, and cherry tomatoes, must be picked by shareholders themselves.
 When you get to the farm, you’ll check the Pick-Your-Own sheet for a list of crops and amounts available to be harvested per share.

-Pick your own crops include cherry tomatoes, snap beans, wax beans, fava beans, plum tomatoes, hot peppers, tomatillos, husk cherries, fresh herbs, and a few berries.
-Shares for picking of annual flowers are sold separately, and vegetable CSA shareholders that don't have flower shares get two weeks of access to the flower patch in early autumn.
+Pick your own crops include cherry tomatoes, snap beans, wax beans, fava beans, plum tomatoes, hot peppers, tomatillos, husk cherries and fresh herbs.
+Shares for picking of annual flowers are sold separately as a Flower Share.

 The farm is open for pick-your-own from during daylight hours.
 For more information about pick-your-own crops, see tips to make your farm pick-up go smoothly.

-You can expect very small quantities of watermelons, cantaloupe, and raspberries grown on our farm for a little extra enjoyment of your share.
+You can expect very small quantities of watermelons and cantaloupe grown on our farm for a little extra enjoyment of your share.
 We will have additional local fruit for sale at our distributions from mid-summer through our winter CSA distribution in December.

 Yes.
 We don’t need to know that someone else will pick up your share!
 Just make sure that your friend checks in with our distribution coordinator under your name.
 If they are not familiar with our CSA, please ask them to read these Frequently Asked Questions.